uw-cheme486/uw-cheme486.github.io/grading.md

 collection: main
 ---

 The ChemE 486 Design II course is largely structured around the AIChE Student Design Competition.
-As such, all most of your assignments will be building towards your final submission in the form of a Final Report.
+As such, all of your assignments will be building towards your final submission in the form of a Final Report.
 As we are bound to adhere to the competition rules, we are limited in the content and feedback we can delivery.
 In particular, these two rules apply:

 *Chemical Engineering Departments, including advisors, faculty, or any other instructors cannot provide technical aid specifically directed at the solution of the AIChE Student Design Competition if students plan on submitting to the contest.
 For example, if the problem statement asks for students to design a hydrogen production process, faculty members should not be directly telling students how to design this process or suggesting to them which process to use.*